Table of Contents

 - Multiplayer (pass & play) mode available

-- Various difficulty modes available
+- Various difficulty modes are available

-- Adjustable background colours to improve accessibility
+- Adjustable background colors to improve accessibility

 - recommended by ActoDementia